suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-swap {#suit-directive-swap}

 suit-directive-swap instructs the manifest processor to move the source to the destination and the destination to the source simultaneously.
 Swap has nearly identical semantics to suit-directive-copy except that suit-directive-swap replaces the source with the current contents of the destination in an application-defined way.
 As with suit-directive-copy, if the source component is missing, this command fails.

+### suit-command-custom {#SUIT_Command_Custom}

+suit-command-custom describes any proprietary, application specific condition or directive.
+This is encoded as a negative integer, chosen by the firmware developer.
+If additional information must be provided, it should be encoded in a custom parameter (a nint) (as described in {{secparameters}}).
+SUIT_Command_Custom is OPTIONAL to implement.

 ### Integrity Check Values {#integrity-checks}